tiprankstipranks

 The number of our common shares available for future issuance or sale could adversely affect the per share trading price of our common shares and may be dilutive to current shareholders.

 Our declaration of trust authorizes our Board of Trustees to, among other things, issue additional shares of capital stock without shareholder approval.
 We cannot predict whether future issuances or sales of our common shares or the availability of shares for resale in the open market will decrease the per share trading price of our common shares.
-The issuance of substantial numbers of our common shares in the public market, including, but not limited to, in connection with any future transaction involving the Company or upon conversion of our Series D preferred shares, or the perception that such issuances might occur, could adversely affect the per share trading price of our common shares.
-In addition, we may issue our common shares or other long-term equity awards under the Equity Commonwealth 2015 Omnibus Incentive Plan, as amended.
+The issuance of substantial numbers of our common shares in the public market, including, but not limited to, in connection with any future transaction involving the Company, or the perception that such issuances might occur, could adversely affect the per share trading price of our common shares.
 Any such future issuances may be dilutive to existing shareholders.

 Accounting & Financial Operations - Risk 1

-We are a holding company and conduct all of our operations through our Operating Trust, and we rely on distributions from our Operating Trust to make any distributions to our shareholders and to meet any of our obligations.
+We are a holding company and conduct all of our operations through our Operating Trust, and we rely on distributions from our Operating Trust to make liquidating distributions to our shareholders and to meet any of our obligations.
 The ability of our Operating Trust to make distributions to us will depend on its operating results and the ability of subsidiaries of our Operating Trust to make distributions to our Operating Trust, which could be subject to restrictions of any of its subsidiaries.
-In addition, the claims of our shareholders will be structurally subordinated to all existing and future liabilities and other obligations and any preferred equity of the Operating Trust and its subsidiaries, including in the case of any liquidation, bankruptcy or reorganization of our company.
+In addition, the claims of our shareholders will be structurally subordinated to all existing and future liabilities and other obligations and any preferred equity of the Operating Trust and its subsidiaries, including with respect to the liquidating distributions.

 Accounting & Financial Operations - Risk 2